Luckystork/everythingaboutevadus/evadus_master_doc.md

     * **Human Error %** slider to inject artificial typos and backspace corrections.

 ### 2.3 The [PLUS] Tab (Bare-Metal Kernel Isolation)
-**Target:** Kernel-level lockdown browsers (Respondus, SEB, Pearson OnVUE, Bluebook, PSI Secure, EC-Council/LogMeIn Resolve).
+**Target:** Kernel-level lockdown browsers (Respondus, SEB, Pearson OnVUE, Bluebook, PSI Secure, EC-Council/LogMeIn Resolve, ProctorExam).
 * **Mechanic:** Creates a dual-session bare-metal environment using a custom RDP wrapper.
 * **Hybrid Injection Mode:** A toggle that allows users to securely inject the [LITE] tab's stealth floating browser and the [CORE] tab's biometric typing directly *into* the [PLUS] VM session, allowing all three tiers to operate simultaneously.
 * **Settings Panel:**
   * **"Setup This PC" Button:** When clicked, it launches the standalone **RDP Wrapper Installer** executable.
     * **Windows Home Fix:** This installer automatically patches the host system's `termsrv.dll` file in System32 to forcefully allow concurrent multi-session RDP hosting, completely bypassing Microsoft's standard Windows Home Edition RDP locks.
-  * **Adaptive Resolution:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
-Includes a "Hardware GPU Acceleration" sub-toggle to prevent fullscreen lagging.
+  * **Adaptive Resolution & Rendering:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
+Includes a "Hardware GPU Acceleration" sub-toggle and an **"Anti-Tearing / V-Sync Passthrough"** toggle to prevent the visual "Matrix" glitching and fullscreen lagging inside the VM.
   * **Hardware Passthrough:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
 Includes a **"Force-Refresh USB Cache"** button to fix the Evadus bug where cameras fail to show up in the list.
     * **Native USB-over-IP Tunnel:** Eliminates the need for paid third-party apps like VirtualHere.
 Zap natively emulates physical USB hubs to perfectly pass modern webcams and proprietary devices directly into the VM.
   * **GPU Driver & Gamma Bypass Toggle:** Kernel-level hooks to spoof GPU signatures and defeat advanced color-monitoring detection.